 This means you are clearing out your old, stale, and blocked energies.
 And there is nothing negative about this.

 As the old unwanted crap is swept away, it makes way for new and better energies to take their place.
-And this means that you can become closer to your authentic self…. the self that your soul came here to be…. the one who is unconfined by all of your ego’s rules, conditions, neediness, and pretension.
+This then makes room for you to come closer to your authentic self… the self that your soul came here to be…. the one who is unconfined by all of your ego’s rules, conditions, neediness, and pretension.

-Meditation will help you see and understand the role you have been playing.
-And it gives you options to change your path or aspect of yourself….
-But only after you may way for it by processing the undesired aspects.
+Meditation will help you see and understand the role you have been playing in creating the life you are currently living.
+And regular meditation will help you become aware that you have options to change your path or change aspects of yourself… but this can only happen after you have processed the blocked ‘undesirable aspects of yourself.

 2) You are growing.